Public school (United Kingdom): Definition

-In England, originally, a grammar school founded or endowed for use or benefit of the public, either generally, or of a particular locality, and carried on under some kind of public management or control; often contrasted with a "private school" carried on at the risk and for the profit of its master or proprietors.

-In November 1965, the UK Cabinet considered the definition of a public school for the purpose of the Public Schools Commission set up that year.
-Its starting point was the 1944 Fleming Committee definition of Public Schools, which used schools that were members of the then Headmasters' Conference, the Governing Bodies Association or the Girls' Schools Association.
+In November 1965, the UK Cabinet considered the definition for use by the Public Schools Commission set up that year.
+Its starting point was the 1944 Fleming Committee definition, which used schools that were members of the then Headmasters' Conference, the Governing Bodies Association or the Girls' Schools Association.
 At that time, there were 276 such independent schools (134 boys and 142 girls), which the 1965 Public Schools Commission took in scope of its work alongside 22 maintained and 152 direct grant grammar schools.

-In 2023, using the 1965 Public Schools Commission definition or the 1944 Fleming Committee definition, there were 302 independent secondary schools belonging to the Headmasters' and Headmistresses' Conference (78% of HMC schools are co-educational, 9% are boys only and 13% are girls only), and 152 independent girls' secondary schools belonging to the Girls' Schools Association.
+In 2023, by the 1965 Public Schools Commission definition or the 1944 Fleming Committee definition, there were 302 independent secondary schools belonging to the Headmasters' and Headmistresses' Conference (78% of HMC schools are co-educational, 9% were for boys only and 13% for girls only), and 152 independent girls' secondary schools belonging to the Girls' Schools Association.

 The majority of public schools are affiliated with, or were established by, a Christian denomination, principally the Church of England, but in some cases the Roman Catholic and Methodist churches.
-A small number are non-denominational or inherently secular, including Oswestry School, Sevenoaks School, Bedales and University College School.
+A small number are non-denominational or inherently secular, including Oswestry School, Sevenoaks School, Bedales, and University College School.

-A minor public school is defined in Brewer's Dictionary of Modern Phrase and Fable as "a somewhat demeaning term dating from the 1930s for an English public school that is not one of the ancient foundations, such as Eton, Harrow, Rugby or Winchester".
-Public school rivalry is a factor in the perception of a "great" (or "major") versus "minor" distinction.

-The perception of a top tier of public schools is long standing but with some debate on membership.
-Howard Staunton's book of 1865 entitled The Great Schools of England considered the nine Clarendon schools plus Cheltenham College, Christ's Hospital, and Dulwich College.
-In 1881 C.Kegan Paul & Co published Our Public Schools with chapters on seven schools: Eton, Harrow, Winchester, Rugby, Westminster, Marlborough, and Charterhouse.
-In 1893 Edward Arnold published a book entitled Great Public Schools with a chapter on each of Eton, Harrow, Charterhouse, Cheltenham, Rugby, Clifton, Westminster, Marlborough, Haileybury, and Winchester.
+The perception of a top tier of public schools is long standing, but always with some debate on membership.
+Howard Staunton's book of 1865 entitled The Great Schools of England considered the term meant the nine Clarendon Commission schools plus Cheltenham College, Christ's Hospital, and Dulwich College.
+In 1881, C. Kegan Paul & Co published Our Public Schools, with chapters on seven schools: Eton, Harrow, Winchester, Rugby, Westminster, Marlborough, and Charterhouse.
+In 1893 Edward Arnold published a book entitled Great Public Schools, with a chapter on each of Eton, Harrow, Charterhouse, Cheltenham, Rugby, Clifton, Westminster, Marlborough, Haileybury, and Winchester.
 The Bryce Report of 1895 (Report of the Royal Commission on Secondary Education) described the schools reformed by the Public Schools Act 1868 as the "seven 'great endowed schools'".